maxludden/supergene-v2/books/book06/md/chapter-2160.md

 Ruins, bodies, and smoke were all that was left in his wake.
 The whole xenogeneic host had been blown to pieces by Han Sen. He gave an evil chuckle.

 Everything around Han Sen was exploding.
-Everyone was thinking, “This guy has destroyed more than those f*cking Destroyed did.
+Everyone was thinking, “This guy has destroyed more than those fucking Destroyed did.
 It’s like he is one of the Destroyed!”

 The xenogeneics were running now.
 The whole place was like a graveyard in the middle of hell itself.